Haikou Meilan International Airport: Initial construction

 Hainan Province was established in 1988.
-As Haikou City is the provincial capital, its development plan is put on the agenda.
+As Haikou City is seat of the new province, its development plan is put on the agenda.
 At that time, Haikou Dayingshan Airport could not be expanded because it was located in the city center and could not meet future needs.
 On the other hand, it also severely restricts the development and construction of Haikou.
 The construction of a new airport became a major issue of priority at the time.

 In 1993, the State Council and the Central Military Commission agreed to establish a project to build Meilan Airport.
 In May 1996, the State Planning Commission approved the airport project budget, and construction started in November of the same year.

 Passed the national inspection and acceptance in March 1999.
 On May 13 of the same year, the Civil Aviation Administration of China issued a reply for the opening of Meilan Airport, and it was officially put into operation on the 25th.

 After the completion of the airport, in order to meet the increasing demand of passengers, the east/west side corridors of the T1 terminal were expanded in 2002 and 2014 respectively.
 The terminal building was expanded in 2003.
 After the expansion, the terminal area reached 102,000 square meters, with a design capacity of 9.3 million passengers per year, 135,000 tons of cargo and mail, and 50,000 flights.
 The international terminal was also put into use in 2014, and the aviation tourism city/transportation center and the new airport hotel were also put into use in 2018.

 The airport terminal has 60,200 square metres of space, with 45 check-in counters and 11 security checkpoints.
 The airport is staffed by 565 employees.

 A new international terminal opened on August 14, 2013.
 Situated at the east side of the existing terminal, this new apron increases international capacity to ten flights, from the previous capacity of three.
 Construction of this new terminal began on April 18, 2011.